mindok/hugodeploy/README.md

 1. Fix up path handling for directories so they can be relative to working directory rather than absolute
 2. Modify ftp invocation infrastructure so it is substituable with another deployment method (e.g. sftp, scp). sftp is kinda done, but not tested AT ALL, and not plumbed in
 3. Allow file ignores (like .gitignore) so we don't get random stuff like .DS_Store sent over the wire.
 Done at a naive level - good enough for me.
-4. Allow specification of website root in ftp client
+4. <del>Allow specification of website root in ftp client</del> DONE
 5. Clean up some of the interaction between package level variables, command line flags & viper in cmd/root.go
 6. Possible refactor to push down connection of DeployScanner to appropriate Deployer into deploy package rather than handling in push & preview commands.
 7. Implement directory delete in ftp.
 This will need to be done in the source library first.